indexdata/rfcs/text/0009-golang.md

 ## Summary

-With this RFC, we are proposing extending the FOLIO Officially Supported Technologies [list](https://wiki.folio.org/display/TC/Officially+Supported+Technologies) with the [Go](https://go.dev/) programming language for backend development.
+With this RFC, we are proposing to evaluate the Go language through an incubation project and eventually extend the FOLIO Officially Supported Technologies [list](https://wiki.folio.org/display/TC/Officially+Supported+Technologies) with the [Go](https://go.dev/) programming language for backend development.

 ## Motivation